nyxcharon/netbeans-8.0/README.md

 netbeans-8.0
 ============

-Packages for silent install of netbeans-8.0
+Ubuntu/Debian packages for silent install of netbeans-8.0
 To install:

 ```